Iich'aa

 Iich'aa (', pronounced “eech aaw”, no inflexion) is a culture-bound syndrome found in the Navajo Native American culture.
-The non-exclusive list of symptoms are: epileptic behaviour (nervousness, convulsions), loss of self-control, self-destructive behaviour and fits of violence and rage.
+Symptoms include epileptic behaviour (nervousness, convulsions), loss of self-control, self-destructive behaviour and fits of violence and rage.

-It can, together with other culture-bound syndromes: notably amok (Indonesian), gila mengamok (Malay), cafard (Polynesian) or mal de pelea (Puerto-Rican), be grouped in the “taxon”: SMAS syndrome (Sudden Mass Assault Syndrome).
+It can, together with other culture-bound syndromes: notably amok (Indonesian), gila mengamok (Malay), cafard (Polynesian) or mal de pelea (Puerto-Rican), be grouped in the taxon SMAS syndrome (Sudden Mass Assault Syndrome).

 Mothway

 The Mothway myth

 Iich’aa translates to “moth craziness” or “taboo-breaking”, which refers to the ancestral Navajo beliefs about this disorder.
-The literal translation of iich’aa is “one who falls into the fire” which is one of the characteristics of the moth, generally attracted to light and fire.
+The literal translation of iich’aa is “one who falls into the fire”.
+Attraction to light and fire is a characteristic of the moth.
 The moth's behaviour, in Navajo storytelling, is said to be a consequence of butterfly people (a mythical population) having “gone wild” after committing incest.

 The symptoms of iich’aa are said to be caused by the violation of the taboo of brother-sister incest.
 This may or may not be scientifically correct (as inbreeding, in general, can lead to a higher possibility of congenital birth defects especially in small populations, however, it hasn't been proved in the specific case of iich’aa).
 However, the myth serves the prohibition of incest among the Navajo.